jupyter/jupyter.github.io/README.md

   own banner container and styling: jupyter.org styles it with the `.global-banner` component, and documentation sites style it with their theme's announcement banner.
 - On jupyter.org the banner can be dismissed.
-A dismissal remembers the most recent banner text dismissed, so publishing a banner with different text shows the banner again, even to visitors who dismissed a previous one.
+A dismissal remembers a normalized text of the most recent dismissal, so publishing a banner with different text shows the banner again.
+Since the text is normalized, though, just changing an html link without changing the text will not show the banner again.

 ### Subscribing a documentation site to the banner